dxvzera/dxvzera/README.md

 - 📫 I'm looking for new job opportunities, and diving into new technologies
 - 📚 Currently in college studying Information Systems (2nd semester)
 - ⚡ Studying to get a AWS Cloud Practitioner certificate
-- 💭 I personally like Hardware/Building PC's
+- 💭 I personally love Hardware/Building PC's

 ## Known technologies: